Instructor FAQs

 How can I choose which GradFIRST seminar to take?

-Incoming graduate students will be notified about the GradFIRST seminar requirement at orientation and advising in the beginning of their first semester.
-Graduate Coordinators and/or Graduate Coordinator Assistants will have access to information on available seminars (GradFIRST website/portal) to guide students to sections that fit their schedules and interests.
+Incoming graduate students will be notified about the GradFIRST seminar requirement at orientation and during advising at the beginning of their first semester.
+Graduate Coordinators and/or Graduate Coordinator Assistants will have access to information on available seminars in Athena and on the GradFIRST website to guide students to sections that fit their schedules and interests.
 In some cases, graduate programs may reserve seats in specific sections for members of their incoming cohorts.

 How will the Graduate School track completion of GradFIRST seminars?